VitorEmanuelDev/vitoremanueldev/README.md

 💻  As for my future, I hope to one day work as a Specialist Software Engineer

-🍔  In my free time, I like going to the gym, listening to audiobooks/podcasts, watching or reading anything comedy related, discovering new places (specially if it involves food)

 💪🏽  I am constantly trying to teach myself something about anything.